 Science is a body of knowledge and a method of inquiry.
 It’s about asking the right questions and finding accurate answers.
 The basic sciences taught in class prepare STEM students to explore biology, chemistry, and physics.
 Often, collaborative projects are involved, so kids need to be able to work together.
 Science classes introduce the thrill of experimentation and discovery to individual students as well as teams.
 And because modern-day scientists use computers and technology in much of their work, science classes frequently incorporate these tools.

-To turn ideas into real things, people use various forms of technology.
+Technology is used in various forms to turn ideas into real things.
 3D printers, CNC machines, robotics, and the Internet of Things (IoT) are just a few of the implements that enable creators to transform imagination into reality.
-Kids in STEM learn about these tools and how to use them.
+Coding is also an important technology discipline.
+For that reason, kids in STEM learn about these tools and how to use them.

 Engineering is about designing, testing, and building.
 These skills are part of the STEM curriculum and sometimes require software or other tools.
 Kids may learn to use CAD/CAM software to design a part, analyze its physical properties, and generate the code required to actually make it on a 3D printer or CNC machine.

 Math skills for STEM include everything from basic arithmetic to calculus.
 Students may need to do some manual calculations, but they should also know how to use powerful tools like Python’s built-in math libraries.
 Probability, graphing, linear algebra, and other tasks are fast and accurate with the right tools.
 Students in STEM may learn about these tools much earlier than their peers.